 🔪 Step by step instructions

-Next, turn the pizza dough out onto a floured surface and begin to the knead it, adding more flour as needed.
+Next, turn the homemade dough out onto a lightly floured surface and begin to the knead it, adding more flour as needed.
 The dough should be tacky to the touch, but not sticky.
 Continue to knead until smooth and elastic.
-Place the dough in a zip top bag for 30-60 minutes in the fridge, or up to 8 hours if you want to make it in advance.
-When you are ready to cook your pizza, divide the dough into two equal pieces and then gently roll or stretch out the dough to approximately 10 inch circles.
+Place the dough ball in a zip top bag for at least 30-60 minutes or up to 8 hours in the fridge to rest.

-Then, put the cast iron skillet on the stovetop and turn the heat onto medium high.
-As the dough starts to heat up, press it more evenly into the bottom of the pan and up the sides.
-Let the dough continue to cook until it starts to puff up and bubble slightly.
-Remove the pan from the heat and then using your fingers, create divots in the dough around the bottom.
-Drizzle the dough with olive oil and sprinkle with salt and pepper.
+Then, put the cast iron skillet on the stovetop over medium heat.
+As it starts to heat up, press the edges of the dough into the bottom of the pan and up the sides.
+Let the dough continue to cook until it starts to puff up and bubble.

 If you ever don't recognize a tool or skill that I mention, be sure to look it up in the Glossary of Cooking Terms and Definitions for more information.

-Pre-bake the crusts on the stove top and then let them cool completely.
-Wrap them in plastic wrap and then store them in a zip top bag in the freezer for up to 2 months.
-When you are ready to use them, let them thaw completely and then crisp them up in the cast iron skillet for 5 minutes on the stovetop.
+CRUSTS - Pre-bake the crusts on the stove top and then let them cool completely.
+Store in a zip top bag for up to 48 hours in the refrigerator.
+To freeze, wrap them in plastic wrap and store in a zip top bag for up to 2 months.
+Thaw frozen crusts completely in the refrigerator and crisp them up in a cast iron pan on the stove top.

 🍕 More pizza recipes